gbmhunter/blog/content/electronics/general/kicad/kicad-tips-and-tricks/_index.md

 ngspice will then print out the following information when the simulation is run:

-.Adding the shown text anywhere on the KiCAD schematic will trigger ngspice to print out version/build information when you run the simulation. image::adding-control-text-to-print-ngspice-version-in-kicad.png[width=500px]
+{{% figure src="adding-control-text-to-print-ngspice-version-in-kicad.png" width="500px" caption="Adding the shown text anywhere on the KiCAD schematic will trigger ngspice to print out version/build information when you run the simulation." %}}

 ### Saving Plots